ocholuo/jekyll-theme-chirpy/_posts/19Virtualization/2020-11-26-Docker-command.md

 ### Access an NVIDIA GPU

 The `--gpus­` flag allows you to access NVIDIA GPU resources.
-First you need to install [nvidia-container-runtime](https://nvidia.github.io/nvidia-container-runtime/).
-Visit [Specify a container’s resources](/config/containers/resource_constraints/) for more information.
+First you need to install nvidia-container-runtime .
+Visit Specify a container’s resources for more information.

 To use `--gpus`, specify which GPUs (or all) to use.
 If no value is provied, all available GPUs are used.
 The example below exposes all available GPUs.